من نحن

 I am a Harvard and McGill University trained physician and scientist.
 My interest in longevity started during my PhD work on nerve regeneration.
 I identified key targetable molecular pathways involved in the regeneration of the central nervous system following injury with several patents.

 This led to an appreciation of the intrinsic capacity and potential of the human body and cells to repair and reverse damage.
 As a physician and a scientist, I believe in promoting healthy living by advocating for routine screening for early detection of disease.
-I also strongly support the use of evidence-based longevity supplements for helping people achieve a healthier life.
+I also strongly support the use of evidence informed longevity molecules as part of a balanced regimen for helping people achieve a healthier life.

-We are super excited in building Fivescore into a regional champion for human longevity and health span and hope our project helps you on your own personal journey in achieving your own long-term longevity goals.
+Like Ali and Hani, I grew up in Saudi Arabia as well and call the UAE my home.
+We are super excited in building Fivescore into a regional champion for human lifespan and healthspan and we hope our project helps you on your own personal journey in achieving your long-term longevity goals.

 What’s in a name?